Icom IC-R8600 "Wide Band" SDR / DSP

 : We did not have this bug occur with the IC-R8600 at time of this

-report (but others have, info via the IC-R8600's Yahoo Group).
+report (but others have, info via the IC-R8600's "Groups io" list).
 One also stores the user settings

 / memory channels and the screen capture pictures on the SD card.